Functional Analysis Of Behavior

 Functional analysis examines the causes and consequences of behavior.
 One assumption of functional analysis is that behavior is contextual – it is influenced by the environment around the individual.
 Behavior has consequences and in operant conditioning terms these can be seen to reinforce or punish a behavior, making it more or less likely to occur in the future.
-This classic A-B-C functional analysis worksheet can be used to collect information about what came before a behavior (antecedents), the behavior itself, and the consequences of the behavior.

 - Haynes, S. N., O’Brien, W. H. (1999).
 Principles and practice of behavioral assessment.
 Springer.